-A: You can use any type of milk you like for this recipe.
-I usually use unsweetened coconut milk as it goes well with the other ingredients, but almond milk, cashew milk, soy milk, or regular cow’s milk will all work fine.
+A: You can use any type of milk or milk alternative you like for this recipe.
+I usually use unsweetened coconut milk as its flavor goes well with the other ingredients, but almond milk, cashew milk, soy milk, or regular cow’s milk will all work fine.
 For a creamier texture, you could also use half milk and half yogurt.

 Q: Can You Use Quick Oats For Overnight Oats?

-A: I wouldn’t recommend using quick oats as they tend to get mushy when soaked.
+A: I wouldn’t recommend using quick oats as they tend to get mushy when soaked overnight.
 Old-fashioned rolled oats or steel-cut oats are the best options for overnight oats.

 Q: Are 12 Hours Too Long For Overnight Oats?

 A: Soaking oats overnight is perfect as it gives them enough time to soften and absorb the liquid.